-Serverless vs. containers Bookmark has been added
+Serverless vs. containers has been saved

 Serverless vs. containers